freakent/node-red-contrib-sunevents/README.md

 ### Outputs
+### Output 1 - Upcoming Sun Events
+This node waits for the appropriate time and then outputs the appropriate sun event.
 The Sun event name is output in `msg.payload.sunevent`, preserving any other payload values set earlier in the flow.
 It also outputs the event name and date & time of the event in `msg.sunevent` object if you need a more complete set of Sun event data.
 The `msg.topic` can also be set in the node's configuration.

+### Output 2 - Missed Sun Events
+An array of Sun events that have occured before this node was invoked.
+The array is ordered so that the most recent missed event is at the start of the array (position 0).
+Which missed event is the most recent is entirely dependant on the time at which the node is invoked.
+Each array element is an object containing the event name (event_name) and the date & time (datetime) at which the event occurred.

 ### Config
 - *Name*: Override the default name of this node in the flow